 - An applicant may receive a maximum of one research award per year and two research awards per lifetime.
 Typically, two lifetime awards would consist of one award for an M.S. project and a second later award for a Ph.D. project; however, other scenarios are possible.
 Individuals are limited to one award per degree program or project.

 - Applicants for an AOS Research Award may also apply for funds from other sources such as the Frank M. Chapman Memorial Fund, Sigma Xi, and Animal Behavior Society (see also “Funding Opportunities” on this page).
 However, requests for funding from other sources must be noted in your application.
 If successful in obtaining funds from both AOS and other sources, applicants are expected to notify the Committee Chair.

-- Clicking “Apply Now” will direct you to a login screen.
-If you have previously created an account, your Login ID is your email address.
-After logging in, you will be redirected to the Student Research Award application page.
+- The page linked above will direct you to a login screen.
+If you have previously created an account in our Member Portal, enter your user name and password.
+After logging in, you will be redirected to the Senior Professional Award nomination page.